CNIC-Proteomics/bioDataHub/databases/README.md

       * cat_OMIM: The OMIM database provides information on the disease(s) associated with genetic variations in a given protein
       * cat_DrugBank: Drug and drug target database

+- *database name(s) for categories*: "q2c_{species}_{date}.{type_cat}.tsv"
-- "database name(s)" =>  This file contains the following columns:
+This file represents a protein-to-category relation table, with the following columns:
-    + The first column contains the functional description of a protein provided by the database named in the filename.
+    + The first column contains the functional description of a protein, as provided by the database named in the filename.
-    + The second column is the UniProt accession of the protein in question.
+    + The second column contains the UniProt accession of the protein in question.

+- *database name(s) for categories*: "g2c_{species}_{date}.{type_cat}.tsv"
+This file represents a gene-to-category relation table, with the following columns:
+    + The first column contains the functional description of a gene, as provided by the database named in the filename.
+    + The second column contains the gene in question.

 There is a statistical file, with the suffix 'stats', that displays the number of isoforms per category.